humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-05-22-working-with-files-in-javascript-part-3.md

 ## Dealing with errors

-Even though you&#8217;re reading a local file, it&#8217;s still possible for the read to fail.
+Even though you're reading a local file, it's still possible for the read to fail.
 The <cite>File API specification</cite><sup>[2]</sup> defines four types of errors:

-  * `NotFoundError` &#8211; the file can&#8217;t be found.
+  * `NotFoundError` &#8211; the file can't be found.
   * `SecurityError` &#8211; something about the file or the read is dangerous.
-The browser has some leeway as to when this occurs, but generally if the file is dangerous to load into the browser or the browser has been performing too many reads, you&#8217;ll see this error.
+The browser has some leeway as to when this occurs, but generally if the file is dangerous to load into the browser or the browser has been performing too many reads, you'll see this error.
-  * `NotReadableError` &#8211; the file exists but can&#8217;t be read, most likely due to a permissions problem.
+  * `NotReadableError` &#8211; the file exists but can't be read, most likely due to a permissions problem.
   * `EncodingError` &#8211; primarily when trying to read as a data URI and the length of the resulting data URI is beyond the maximum length supported by the browser.

-When an error occurs during a file read, the `FileReader` object&#8217;s `error` property is assigned to be an instance of one of the above mentioned errors.
-At least, that&#8217;s how the spec is written.
+When an error occurs during a file read, the `FileReader` object's `error` property is assigned to be an instance of one of the above mentioned errors.
+At least, that's how the spec is written.
 In reality, browsers implement this as a `FileError` object that has a `code` property indicating the type of error that has occurred.
 Each error type is represented by a numeric constant value:

   * `FileError.NOT_FOUND_ERR` for file not found errors.
   * `FileError.SECURITY_ERR` for security errors.